GohJW/SARSLCgroundtruthing/README.md

 - `cropped-image`: Cropped chips in geotiff and npy formats.
 Chips numbered in generation order.
 - `cropped-label`: Row and Column coordinates of the mask used to crop the chip relative to the rows and columns of the corresponding geotiff images in `large-label`.
 Saved as csv.
 - `large-image`: Full geotiff images from the processing of netCDF data.
 Naming convention follows naming convention of original netCDF files.
-- `large-label`: Information of each chip:
+- `large-label`: Information of each chip from the corresponding geotiff:
   - chipnumber
   - latitude and longitude of chip centre
   - size of chip